Deceptrax123/Hebbian-Descent/readme.md

 # Hebbian Descent
-PyTorch implementation of the paper <a href="https://direct.mit.edu/neco/article/36/9/1669/124060/Hebbian-Descent-A-Unified-View-on-Log-Likelihood">Hebbian Descent: A Unified View on Log-Likelihood Learning</a>.
+PyTorch implementation of the views presented in <a href="https://direct.mit.edu/neco/article/36/9/1669/124060/Hebbian-Descent-A-Unified-View-on-Log-Likelihood">Hebbian Descent: A Unified View on Log-Likelihood Learning</a> to overcome the saturation of final layer activations by modifying the update rule using Hebbian descent.

 ## Models Tested
 - Single Layer Neural Network